luxonis/depthai-hardware/docs/source/pages/includes/pro.rst

 *FOI = Field of illumination*.
 Also note that in datasheet, HFOI and VFOI are switched, that's because we mount the Belago1.1 rotated as we want greater horizontal field, to match field of cameras.

+Regarding operating temperature; some customers use dot projector even at lower ambient temperatures, but first wait a few minutes for device to heat up (by running AI/CV/stereo depth...) so projector gets to above 0°C.